gregsdennis/coding-for-smarties/draft/Plugins3.md

 In order to do this, we need to ensure our application references a library that we can incorporate into one of our plug-ins.

-><small>**NOTE** For this scenario, the shared library doesn't have to be referenced by the plug-in definition library.
+***NOTE** For this scenario, the shared library doesn't have to be referenced by the plug-in definition library.
 In these cases, that library's version is likely to change, prompting a required change from the plug-ins anyway.
-Here, we're just talking about some third-party library that happens to be used by both.</small>
+Here, we're just talking about some third-party library that happens to be used by both.*

 Because I'm proud of it, and it's largely text-based, we're going to incorporate Manatee.Json into the app by reading the "stock" values from a `.json` file.